 Cover image: The populations of Hadjer Lamis and the Lake region of Chad have been significantly impacted by the rise of violent extremism and the Boko Haram sect.
 Insecurity, chronic poverty and the influx of displaced people expose communities to recurrent humanitarian crises, exacerbating their vulnerability and affecting their resilience.
 UNDP is working to strengthen community security, local governance and reconciliation and reintegrate former combatants.
 Photo: Aurélia Rusek/UNDP.

-Photo credits
+Photo credits:

-UNDP Chad (cover), UNDP Burkina Faso (page 2), UNDP Liberia (page 4), UNDP Nepal (page 5), UNDP Barbuda (page 18), and UNDP Democratic Republic of Congo (back cover).
+UNDP Chad (cover), UNDP Burkina Faso (page 8), UNDP Pakistan (page 10), and UNDP Democratic Republic of Congo (back cover).

 www.undp.org/crisis